Icemaster-Eric/blog/_posts/2024-08-24-hello-world.md

 ## Who, me?

-Anyways, I suppose an introduction is in order.
+I suppose an introduction is in order.
 As of the time of writing, I'm just your average, lost 16 year old who does a bit of programming on the side.
 I'll leave the part about my otaku tendencies to a future blog post, probably...

 ## Some lofty aspirations